Northengard/torch2tf_converter/README.md

 # Torch2TF
 What's done:
 1) torch --> ONNX with simple onnx runtime checker
+2) Torch --> TF via model construction with weight initialisation.
+But it steel use onnx as intermediate representation, although it is not required onnx-tf package anymore.

 What is expected to be in this repo: <br>
 It should contain at least 2 ways of weights mapping:
 1) Torch --> ONNX --> TF
 2) Torch --> TF via model construction with weight initialisation.

+What to do next:
+1) it's super important to dial with onnx opsets, for know 9 is used but 12 (or newer is available)
+2) add support of various types of operators

 # Prerequierements
 This code was developed and tested on python V 3.8.10+.